daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 <div class="admonition note">
   <div class="admonition-title">Note</div>
   This is a remake of the original <a href="http://www.newedenfaces.com/">New Eden Faces</a> (2013) project, which was my first ever single-page application written in Backbone.js.
+It has been running in production on <a href="https://www.openshift.com/">OpenShift</a> with Node.js 0.8.x for over 2 years now.
 </div>

 Usually, I try to make as few assumptions as possible about a particular topic, which is why my tutorials are so lengthy, but having said that, you need to have at least some prior experience with client-side JavaScript frameworks and Node.js to get the most out of this tutorial.